False Imprisonment: Confining a Person Without Legal Authority

 What is false imprisonment?

-- Being tied to a chair
+- Being tied to a chair or other immovable object

 - Being locked in a room